Ornithologists on my way

 Eddie, studying gulls in a telescope, Les Sables d’Olonne, Vendee, France, November 20, 1989.
 (Photo copyright © by Kaj Halberg)

-Eddie, presenting a mute swan for a little girl, before it is being ringed, Evian-les-Bains, Geneva Lake, France, November 24, 1989.
+Eddie, presenting a mute swan for a little girl, Evian-les-Bains, Geneva Lake, France, November 24, 1989.
 (Photo copyright © by Kaj Halberg)

 Eddie has caught a black-headed gull, which was ringed in Estonia, Konstanz, Germany, November 27, 1989.
 (Photo copyright © by Kaj Halberg)